HYENA-007-CYBER/ros2_humble_notes/README.md

 - **Enables QoS settings**, allowing developers to tailor communication behavior based on reliability, latency, bandwidth, and other requirements
 - **Supports dynamic discovery** and real-time data exchange

-ROS 2 brings ROS into alignment with **modern distributed system practices**, using proven middleware that already powers mission-critical systems
+ROS 2 brings ROS into alignment with **modern distributed system practices**, using middleware that already powers mission-critical systems

 ---